CaoasK/CaoasK/README.md

-- 👋 Hi, I’m @CaoasK
+- 👋 Heyo, I’m @CaoasK
-- 👀 I’m interested in video games and modding said video games.
+- 👀 Interested in video games and modding said video games.
 - 🌱 I’m currently learning basic programming with C++.
 I'm completely new to all of this and I want to learn it all!
 - 💞️ I don't have anything to collab on, yet!
 - 📫 How to reach me: Message me on here.